Best SaaS Accounting Software: 2026 Buyer's Guide for Growing Companies

 Do we need separate billing and accounting software?

 Companies with simple monthly subscriptions can manage both in one system.
-However, usage-based billing, complex proration, or multiple pricing tiers typically require specialized billing platforms that integrate with accounting software.
+Usage-based billing, complex proration, or multiple pricing tiers typically require specialized billing platforms that integrate with your accounting software.
+For companies choosing between LLC or sole proprietorship structures, the billing complexity often influences both entity selection and software requirements.